alephium/www/src/content/news/community-highlight-2-cgi-bin-c102cc106f19/index.md

 #### What can we call you and where should we picture you?

-Right now my nickname is <a href="https://twitter.com/cg1_bin" >cgi-bin</a>, but I love changing my handle so maybe in a few years it will be completely different.
+Right now my nickname is [cgi-bin](https://twitter.com/cg1_bin), but I love changing my handle so maybe in a few years it will be completely different.
 You could picture me working on a computer surrounded by Swiss mountains.

 #### Tell us about yourself/your persona.